k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 As a platform architect or developer, you can declaratively manage the cluster topology and map Cassandra racks to cloud availability zones or failure domains.

 K8ssandra Operator also adds a new observability service, which allows you to choose and deploy your preferred metrics collection and visualization tools.
-That is, with K8ssandra Operator 1.0.0, you are not limited to using only the Prometheus and Grafana deployed by K8ssandra 1.4.x.

 **Latest releases:**